 boys and girls, and for different age groups, so siblings may not always be able to live

-will be able to spend time together frequently through events and activities as well as be able
+will be able to spend time together frequently through campus activities and various events.

-We also receive tickets for Astros and Rockets games, take field trips and have other fun outings.
+We also receive tickets for sporting events and take field trips as well as other fun outings.

 In the summer, if they are 15 years old, they can work as an apprentice on campus and earn money.
 We can go to summer camp, mission trips, or take a trip with your cottage.
 Some of our